Last Updated on November 2, 2021 by Danny

 1. Alesis Nitro Kit – Top Pick

 However, some might prefer to have a full version of a drum set with all the necessary components in there.
-And if you’re also looking for a great electronic drum set, then Alesis Nitro Kit is the perfect choice for you.
+And if you’re also looking for the quietest electronic drum kit, then Alesis Nitro Kit is the perfect choice for you.

 Focusing on samplers, MIDI controllers, electric drum sets, and other electronic instruments, Alesis comes up as one of the biggest names in this category.
 This product is no exception to their greatness, offering quality practice and tuition features.

 We have three 8-inch toms, and there’s also an 8-inch snare with dual-zone action and a very realistic snare drum feel.
 There’s the bass drum with a pedal, and all of this is accompanied by three cymbals.
 There’s a crash with a “choke” feature, as well as a ride cymbal, both featuring great dynamic response.
 We also have a hi-hat with its pedal.

 These components are mounted on an aluminum rack where you can set them up according to your needs.
 On there, we also have the Nitro module.
 It comes with a total of 40 different drum kit models, a metronome, and 60 backing tracks.
 You can use the kit for silent practicing, with headphones, and for live gigs or studio sessions.